peterhellberg/duration/README.md

 There are probably a few unsupported edge cases still to be fixed, please help me find them :)

-The following variables are used to do the calculations for longer durations:
+The following constants are used to do the calculations for longer durations:

 ```
 HoursPerDay = 24.0